lnxjedi/gopherbot/doc/Configuration.md

   BrainDirectory: brain
 ```
 Gopherbot ships with a simple file-based brain, with pluggable support for creating e.g. a redis based brain.
-The BrainDirectory can be given as an absolute path or as a sub-directory of the local config directory.
+The BrainDirectory can be given as an absolute path or as a sub-directory of the config directory (or install
+directory if no config directory is set).

 ### AdminUsers and IgnoreUsers